tvjames/kendo-docs/api/wrappers/jsp/toolbar/item.md

 ### overflow `java.lang.String`

 Specifies how the button behaves when the ToolBar is resized.
+Possible values are: "always", "never" or "auto" (default).

 #### Example
     <kendo:toolBar-item overflow="overflow">